-Sales and services revenue primarily consists of revenue generated from various cultural programs, functions and events organized by the Organization.
-Revenue is recognized when the programs, functions and events have taken place and the promised services have been performed.
-Revenue is not recognized unless collectability under the contract is considered probable, the contract has commercial substance and the contract has been approved.
-Additionally, the contract must contain payment terms, as well as the rights and commitments of both parties.
+Sales and services revenue primarily consist of revenue generated from various cultural programs, functions and events organized by the Organization.
+Revenue is recognized when the programs, functions and events have taken place and as services are performed.
 Revenues received for future programs, functions and events are deferred to the applicable year in which they are earned.

-Rental and license fee income
+Retail and license fee income

-Renting and leasing operations consist of leasing commercial space under a long-term lease agreement with the Commonwealth of Massachusetts acting by and through its Division of Capital Asset Management and Maintenance ("DCAM") on behalf of Fitchburg State University.
-In addition, the Organization granted Fitchburg State University an exclusive license to occupy, manage, maintain and operate certain other property owned by the Organization pursuant to License Agreements with initial terms of one year and automatic annual renewals thereafter.
+Renting and leasing operations currently consist of leasing commercial space under a long-term lease agreement with the Commonwealth of Massachusetts acting by and through its Division of Capital Asset Management and Maintenance ("DCAM") on behalf of the University.
+In addition, the Organization granted the University an exclusive license to occupy, manage, maintain and operate certain other property owned by the Organization pursuant to License Agreements with initial terms of one year and automatic annual renewals thereafter.
+Rental and license fee income are recognized under the operating method as the rentals and license fees become due.
+Rental and license fee payments received in advance are deferred until earned.